Kulhar

-A kulhar (Hindi: कुल्हड़ and Urdu: کلہڑ) or kulhad, sometimes called a shikora, is a traditional handleless pottery cup from South Asia that is typically undecorated and unglazed, and is meant to be disposable.
+A kulhar (Hindi: कुल्हड़ and Urdu: کلہڑ) or kulhad, matir bhar (মাটির ভাঁড়) or simply bhar (ভাঁড়), sometimes called a shikora, is a traditional handleless pottery cup from South Asia that is typically undecorated and unglazed, and is meant to be disposable.
 Kulhars are almost never reused.

 Bazaars and food stalls in the Indian subcontinent traditionally served hot beverages, such as tea, in kuhlars, which suffused the beverage with an "earthy aroma" that was often considered appealing.
-Yoghurt, hot milk with sugar as well as some regional desserts, such as kulfi (traditional ice-cream), are also served in kulhars.
+Yoghurt and hot milk with sugar as well as some regional desserts, such as kulfi (traditional ice-cream), are also served in kulhars.
 Kulhars have gradually been replaced by polystyrene and coated paper cups, because the latter are lighter to carry in bulk and cheaper.

 Possible origins

-Kulhars may have been in use in the region for the past 5,000 years, since the Indus Valley civilization.
+Kulhars may have been in use in the region for the past 5,000 years, since the Indus Valley civilisation.

 Effects on taste

 Since kulhars are unglazed, a hot drink such as tea partially soaks into the interior wall of the kulhar in which it being served.
 This has an enhancing effect on the beverage's taste and fragrance, which is sometimes described as "earthy" (सौंधी ख़ुशबू, sondhi khushboo).
 Although kulhars have been losing ground to synthetic cups due to cost and efficiency reasons, higher-end restaurants often serve kulhar-waali chai (tea in kulhars) to their customers.